-Jennifer is also applying business concepts from class to solve a funding problem for a school in Africa.
-As the president of Students In Free Enterprise (SIFE), she is leading a group of students to develop a sustainable business strategy for the Jamba Jipya School and Orphanage in Kenya, so the school can generate earned revenue rather than relying solely on charitable contributions.
+Jennifer also applied business concepts from class to solve a funding problem for a school in Africa.
+As the president of Students In Free Enterprise (SIFE), she led a group of students to develop a sustainable business strategy for the Jamba Jipya School and Orphanage in Kenya, so the school can generate earned revenue rather than relying solely on charitable contributions.

 A highlight of her junior year was her “Innovation” class, a hands-on course in “design thinking” that develops creative problem solving skills and encourages students to build low-tech prototypes to help develop their ideas.
-Professor Tracy Brandenburg teaches this methodology, which is currently only taught at Wells College and Stanford University.
+Professor Tracy Brandenburg taught this methodology, which at the time was only taught at Wells College and Stanford University.
 “Her energy is so darn contagious,” says Jennifer of Professor Brandenburg.

-During her senior year at Wells, Jennifer plans to write her thesis on women in business and apply for admission to MBA programs.
+During her senior year at Wells, Jennifer wrote her thesis on women in business and applied for admission to MBA programs.